KULeuven-COSIC/ZeroTouch/Wireless InSite/Inside transmitters/README.md

 # Outside Transmitters

-This folder contains simulation files for transmitters positioned outside the apartment.
+This folder contains simulation files for transmitters positioned inside the apartment.
 These simulations examine wireless propagation for outdoor transmitter scenarios.

 ## Running the Simulation